 The 'descriptors' field specifies a list of descriptive terms drawn from a normalized controlled vocabulary corresponding to subjects mentioned in the article.
-These tags are hand-assigned by The New York Times Indexing Service.
+These tags are hand-assigned by a team of library scientists working in the New York Times Indexing service.